Me-TV/Me-TV/README.md

 ## Reporting Issues

 [Me TV Home Page on Launchpad](http://launchpad.net/me-tv) remains the home page for Me TV versions 1.x and 2.x.
-This GitHub repository is for development of version 3.x – to gain access to the variety of CI resources, and the like, which work with Git (especially GitHub, but also GitLab and BitBucket) but not with Bazaar and Launchpad.
+This GitHub repository is for development and release of version 3.x – to gain access to the variety of CI resources, and the like, which work with Git (especially GitHub, but also GitLab and BitBucket) but not with Bazaar and Launchpad.
 So, if you have questions, bug reports, issues, etc. on Me TV versions 1.x and 2.x, please go to the [Me TV Home Page on Launchpad](http://launchpad.net/me-tv).

-Repository forking, bug reports, and pull requests, for this rewrite (version 3.x) should all happen here on GitHub.
+Anything to do with Me TV 3 such as repository forking, bug reports, pull requests, etc. should happen here on GitHub.

 ## Building

+_It is assumed you have GTK+3 3.10.0 or later and GStreamer 1.12.0 or later already installed._

-Assuming you have taken a clone of this repository, or downloaded a release tarball, you will need to compile the project.
+You need to either take a clone of this repository, or download a release tarball.
+You will then need to build the executable.
 This being a Rust program all build is handled using Cargo.
+Rust and Cargo may be packaged for your operating system, but most people use [Rustup](https://rustup.rs/) to install Rust and Cargo so as to stay up to date with both.
+Once you have Rust and Cargo installed, by whatever means, then in the directory of the Me TV project, typing the command:

     cargo build

-will create a debug build, add the `--release` option to get a release build.
+will create a debug build, add the `--release` option to the command line to get a release build.

-Of course there is always:
+Of course there is always the option of typing:

     cargo run

-to build and run.
-Again the `--release` option is available – but see below about creating the channels configuration file, which must happen before you can watch television channels using Me TV.
+to build and also run the program if the build is successful.
+Again the `--release` option is available on this command line – but see below about creating the channels configuration file, which must happen before you can watch television using Me TV.

 If you want to install, then as an example: